Experts at Providing Audio Forensics & Video Forensic Services

 Forensic Photogrammetry

 During investigation, questions can arise about size and distance.
-Forensic photogrammetry, a branch of video forensics, gives an answer.
-An individual with the knowledge of simple rules of advanced spatial geometry can solve this riddle using a ruler and a pencil.
-When a computer performs geometric measurements, results will be obtained more rapidly and data will be more accurate.
+Forensic photogrammetry, a branch of video forensics, can provide the answers.
+An individual with the knowledge of simple rules of advanced spatial geometry can solve this riddle using established geometric measurement principles and forensic modeling tools.
+When a computer performs geometric measurements, results will be obtained more rapidly, and data will be more accurate.

 However, advanced spatial geometry is not always enough.
-Luckily, modern computers have the capability to produce 3D models of the geographic area and objects.
-Forensic engineers can determine several points with known coordinates on video or images, easily calculate coordinates of other points, and determine distance between these points.
+Luckily, modern computers have the capability to produce 3D models of geographic areas and objects.
+Forensic engineers can determine several points with known coordinates on video or images, easily calculate coordinates of other points, and determine the distance between these points.

-An image can demonstrate a distance between two objects.
-A video can also determine time between the events.
+An image can demonstrate the distance between two objects.
+A video can also determine the time between the events.
 When distance and time are known, speed can easily be calculated.
-Cases that involve the determination of guilt after vehicular accident often require calculation of speed.
-Accumulated forensic expertise and video forensic methodologies allow to determine the speed under different conditions.
-It doesn’t matter if the video recording took place during the day or at night, up close or from a distance, whether the camera was moving fast or remained still.
-In any of these cases and under any of these conditions, the vehicle’s speed can usually be determined.
+Cases that involve the determination of guilt after a vehicular accident often require calculation of speed.
+Accumulated forensic expertise and video forensic methodologies allow experts to determine the speed under different conditions.
+Many factors are at play, such as the time of day, distance from the subject of the recording, and movement of the camera.
+However, vehicle speed can often be estimated using forensic measurement methods.

 Video forensics can’t solve all riddles.
 However, experts know that even the tiniest details can make a significant impact during an investigation.
-Video forensic experts can’t always be magicians, but they still try to work toward a miracle.
+Video forensic experts are not magicians, but they still try to work toward reputable and actionable findings.

 Get Help Now